-When no particular parameterisation has been defined yet, the device and its objects will show as in Figure 7.
+When no particular parameterisation has been defined yet, the device and its objects will show as in Figure 6.

-Figure 7 Default Topology.
+Figure 6 Default Topology.

 Objects "Time" and "Date" are shown first in the list.
-Their purpose is to set the time and date of KES by means of an external KNX clock.
+Their purpose is to set the internal time and date of KES by means of an external KNX clock.
 Their functionality and everything related to the time management will be detailed in ANNEX I: Time Management.

 "Global Reset" and "Global Request" are listed next.
-When the value "1" is received by the earlier, every counter and every calculation will be reset to their default values, so every object related to instant values, estimations, total values and average values that had been enabled by parameter will become zero, as well as every variable needed for calculations.
+When the value "1" is received by the earlier, every counter and every calculation will be reset to their default values, so every object related to instant values, estimations, total values and average values that had been enabled by parameter will become zero, as well as every variable needed for calculation.
 In addition, communication objects related to tariffs and the upper and lower limits will return to their original values, that is, the one parameterised through the corresponding ETS fields.
 After that the measuring and calculating process will start over.
 The value "0" written to this object will have no effect.

-Regarding "Global Request", the value "1" through this object will cause an extra sending of all the communication objects related to the power consumption which, because of having been parameterised in such way, are already being sent to the bus at certain times: instant values, accumulate values, average values, peak values, etc. In other words, a global request forces the re-sending of everything that KES, with no need of a specific external request, already sends periodically to the bus.
-Objects not related to a periodical sending will consequently not be sent, such as "Total Energy", "Total Cost", etc. In addition, when the global request takes place, objects for which a periodical sending is available but have not been parameterised in ETS will not be sent either.
+Regarding "Global Request", the value "1" through this object will cause an extra sending of any communication objects related to the power consumption -of every input channel that has been enabled- that, because of having been parameterised in such way, may be already being sent to the bus at certain times: instant values, accumulate values, average values, peak values, etc. In other words, a global request forces re-sending everything that KES, with no need of a specific external request, already sends periodically to the bus.
+Objects not being periodically sent will consequently not be sent, such as "Total Energy", "Total Cost", etc. In addition, when the global request takes place, objects for which a periodical sending is available but have not been parameterised in ETS will not be sent either.